2012 Gymnastics Olympic Test Event

 The 2012 Gymnastics Olympic Test Event took place between January 10 and January 18, 2012.
 The event featured the artistic gymnastics, rhythmic gymnastics and trampoline disciplines.
 It qualified the last four artistic gymnastics teams for the 2012 Olympic Games, along with 34 individual female gymnasts and 27 individual male gymnasts selected through the all-around competition.
 Teams that finished 17th to 24th at the 2011 World Artistic Gymnastics Championships were able to take two individuals to the test event.
 Teams that finished 1st to 8th were invited to send two individual gymnasts, but they were not candidates for individual spots.

 The rhythmic gymnastics event, too, qualified four teams for the 2012 Olympic Games.
 Teams that finished 7th to 12th and the champion of the 2011 World Rhythmic Gymnastics Championships—along with the host nation of the test event, Great Britain—were invited participants, although the champion had already qualified for the Olympics.
 Because the world champion, Italy, decided not to attend, Azerbaijan, which placed 13th at the 2011 World Championships, was invited as a replacement.
 The test event also qualified five individual gymnasts for the Olympics.
 Twenty teams were invited to send one gymnast each according to their results at the 2011 World Championships.
 The host, Great Britain, could send one as well.
 The three medalists of the Championships were also invited despite their previous qualification to the Olympic Games.
 As two of the three medalists were not joining, two more teams were invited to send one gymnast apiece to the event.

 In the trampolining event, seven individual competitors qualified for each of the Olympic events.
 These competitors were from countries that had not succeeded in qualifying an individual at the 2011 Trampoline World Championships.

-The event was part of the London Prepares series of test events and took place at the 2012 Olympic venue, the O2 Arena.
+The event was part of the London Prepares series of test events and took place at the 2012 Olympic venue, the North Greenwich Arena.